DigammaF/folley/README.md

 # Folley

-Folley is a Rust-based logic proof assistant.
+Folley is a Rust-based First Order Logic proof assistant.
 It provides a REPL interface for working with logical formulas, terms, and proof steps interactively.

 Folley limits itself to theories with a finite domain of discourse.
 It relies on an extensive deductive apparatus.